A brief History of Shanghai & Shidaiqu

 Shanghai Popular Song or Shidaiqu–What is it?

 Shidaiqu, a genre of Chinese popular music often played on the radio and in films, originated from the international and cosmopolitan nightlife in Shanghai.
-In the 1930s, composer Li Jinhui, the “Father of Chinese Popular Music,” began writing this hybrid music that combined Chinese operatic music, American jazz, and Western music styles.
-It became immensely popular throughout the 1940s until the establishment of the People’s Republic of China led to the banning of shidaiqu, or “yellow music.”
+In the 1930s, composer Li Jinhui, the “Father of Chinese Popular Music,” began writing this hybrid music that combined Chinese operatic music, American jazz and Tin Pan Alley song, and other Western music styles.
+It became immensely popular throughout the 1940s until the establishment of the People’s Republic of China led to the banning of shidaiqu, also called “yellow music.”
 Many performers and others involved in the entertainment industry fled to Hong Kong in the 1950s.
-Shidaiqu later influenced other popular music genres such as Cantopop, Mandopop, and Hokkien pop.
+Shidaiqu later influenced other popular music genres in Asia such as Cantopop, Mandopop, and Hokkien pop.
+Contemporary popular culture usages of shidaiqu include the opening scene of Indian Jones and the Temple of Doom (1984) and the soundtrack of Crazy Rich Asians (2018).

 Timeline